 Diagnosis of Ear Mites

-The diagnosis of ear mites is confirmed when ear mites are found in a sample of the ear discharge examined under a microscope.
+The diagnosis of ear mites is confirmed when the mites are found in a sample of the ear discharge examined under a microscope.
 Sometimes the mites can even be seen as little white specks moving around in the ear (when using a magnifying scope to examine the ear).

-Confirming the presence of the mites is necessary to distinguish ear mites from other ear infections; so don't try to diagnose at home.
+Confirming the presence of the mites is necessary to distinguish ear mites from other ear infections, so don't try to diagnose at home.
 Always consult a veterinarian before beginning any course of treatment.

 There are several alternatives for treating ear mites, and your veterinarian will recommend a treatment protocol for your pet.
 Over the counter medications are often less effective or require extended treatment times compared to medications prescribed by your vet.
 In fact, some newer medications require only a single application to be effective.

 First, a thorough cleaning of the ears can help clear the discharge to help calm the irritation and remove some of the mites.
 This can be followed up in one of several ways: